Winter Show Building

-The Winter Show Building on Hutchison Rd, Wellington was built in 1928 by the Wellington Show Association as a permanent home for the Winter Show, an annual trade fair promoting agriculture, trade and industrial innovations.
-In 1998 it became the home of Te Whaea, National Dance & Drama Centre.
+The Winter Show Building on Hutchison Road, Wellington was built in 1928 by the Wellington Show Association as a permanent home for the Winter Show, an annual trade fair promoting agriculture, trade, and industrial innovations.
+In 1998 it became the home of Te Whaea, the National Dance & Drama Centre.

 Background

 Winter shows promoting farming and agriculture were held in Dunedin, Christchurch and other locations during the late nineteenth century, but an attempt in 1899 to hold a winter show in Wellington came to nothing.
 In April 1923 a meeting of businesspeople discussed the fact that other cities had special events to bring people into town, and the idea of a large show or carnival for Wellington was revisited.
 It was decided to hold carnival weeks in July and in the summer, with the slogan 'Wellington Welcome Week'.
 After a carnival in the summer of 1923–24, the Wellington Show Association was established early in 1924.
 The association held its first winter show in July 1924, opened with speeches by the governor-general and prime minister.
 The show was held in four Wellington Harbour Board sheds covering 10,000 sq ft (930 m^{2}) of space and featured produce displays, livestock, working exhibits of farm equipment, a motor show of cars, trucks and tractors, and industrial exhibits.
 The promoters of the 1924 show raised the idea of a purpose-built industrial hall for hosting the show, but for the next three years, Harbour Board buildings were used.

 In 1926 architects Watson, Gooder and Lee drew up tentative plans for a permanent winter show building on a large site in Newtown bounded by Hutchinson Road, Hall Street and John Street.
 The plans included a large exhibition building, sports ground, and a football field with a banked cycle race track around it.
 Part of the proposed site was on Town Belt land, so the Wellington Show Association applied to Wellington City Council for a lease of 42 years on that land.
 Wellington Education Board objected to the proposed lease, saying it had had plans in place for three years to use the Town Belt land for a level playground for a new school.
 Agreement was reached between the Education Board and the Show Association, and after further negotiations with Wellington City Council the project was able to go ahead.